|

 Asset list description

-In the asset list, you can view the status of below condition indices (CI):
+In the asset list, you can view the status based on the condition indices (CI) below:

 Limits show the status of general limits for signals that your organization has enabled for generating events.
 Refer to Limits setting.